Matterhorn – 4478 m

 Tuesday – Wednesday:

 2 days climbing around, and overnighting in, the Torino hut.
 Typical routes would be traversing the Entreves, the Tour Ronde and the Dent du Geant.
-This is the final preparation for the real thing, and great routes in themselves!
+This is the final preparation for the real thing, and highly sought after routes themselves.

 Friday – Saturday: